 (C) Eligibility Requirements.
 Individuals must submit an application for MassHealth and meet the following requirements:

-(1) have valid documentation of refugee, asylee, Cuban and Haitian entrant, Iraqi and Afghan Special Immigrant Visa (SIV) holder, or Amerasian status from U.S. Citizenship and Immigration Services (USCIS); or of victim of human trafficking status from the federal Administration for Children and Families or USCIS;
+(1) having valid documentation of refugee, asylee, Cuban and Haitian entrant, Iraqi and Afghan Special Immigrant Visa (SIV) holder, or Amerasian status from US Citizenship and Immigration Services (USCIS), or of victim of human trafficking status from the federal Administration for Children and Families or USCIS;

-(2) be a resident of Massachusetts;
+(2) being a resident of Massachusetts;

-(3) have modified adjusted gross income of the MassHealth MAGI household that is less than 200 % of the federal poverty level (FPL) standards or meet a deductible in accordance with 130 CMR 520.028: Eligibility for a Deductible through 520.035: Conclusion of the Deductible Process; and
+(3) having modified adjusted gross income (MAGI) of the MassHealth MAGI household that is less than 200 % of the federal poverty level standards or meet a deductible in accordance with 130 CMR 520.028 through 520.035; and

-(4) be ineligible for MassHealth Standard, CommonHealth, CarePlus, and Family Assistance.
+(4) being ineligible for MassHealth Standard, CommonHealth, CarePlus, and Family Assistance.

-(D) Period of Eligibility.
+(D) Period of Eligibility

-(1) Eight-Month Eligibility Period.
-A refugee who meets the eligibility requirements of RMA is eligible to receive MassHealth Standard or CarePlus for an eight-month period beginning with the date of entry into the United States.
+(1) Twelve-Month Eligibility Period.
+A refugee who meets the eligibility requirements of RMA is eligible to receive MassHealth Standard or CarePlus for a 12-month period, or other time period as established pursuant to 45 CFR 400.211, beginning with the date of entry into the United States.

-(2) End of Eight-Month Eligibility Period.
-A refugee who has been in the country for eight months from his or her date of entry is no longer eligible for MassHealth under the refugee resettlement program.
+(2) End of Eligibility Period.
+A refugee who has been in the country for 12 months from their date of entry, or other time period as stated in 130 CMR 522.002(D)(1), is no longer eligible for MassHealth under the refugee resettlement program.
 Such refugee will be notified in advance of termination.

 (3) Extended MassHealth Eligibility.
-A refugee who becomes ineligible for MassHealth solely by reason of increased earnings from employment or increased hours of employment will have coverage for the balance of the eight-month period.
+A refugee who becomes ineligible for MassHealth solely by reason of increased earnings from employment or increased hours of employment will have coverage for the balance of the eligibility period.

 522.003: Adoption Assistance and Foster Care Maintenance